 How to Send Group Messaging in iOS 7 iMessage

-- You need to have your iMessage switched on and setup correctly so it’s working.
-Usually, you know that your iMessage is working by sending test messages to someone who’s on iMessage.
+#2: You need to have your iMessage switched on and set up correctly so it’s working.
+Usually, you know that your iMessage is working by sending text messages to someone who’s on iMessage.

 The process is pretty simple and straightforward and most users know it already.